martinschneider01/martinschneider01/README.md

 - 🎶 Going to a lot of concerts and festivals, often as a volunteer

-- 📫 You can contact me by email (martin.schneider01@gmail.com) or on LinkedIn, I'll try to answer you as quick as possible
+- 📫 You can contact me by email (martin.schneider01@gmail.com) or on LinkedIn, I'll try to answer you as quickly as possible